sidch/Thea/README.md

 # Thea
 A toolkit for visual computing with a focus on geometry processing.

 Source code is available at [https://github.com/sidch/Thea](https://github.com/sidch/Thea).<br/>
 Online documentation is available at [https://sidch.github.io/Thea](https://sidch.github.io/Thea).

 Author: [Siddhartha Chaudhuri](https://www.cse.iitb.ac.in/~sidch).
-Released under the BSD license (see `Thea/Code/Documentation/LICENSE.txt`).
+Released under the BSD license (see `LICENSE.txt`).

 If you find a bug, please let me know promptly.
 Thank you!